w-lfpup/superaction-js/action_events.md

 </body>
 ```

-So when a person clicks the button above, the order of action events is:
+When a person clicks the button above, the order of action events is:

 - Action "C"
 - Action "B"